AlexChalk/bookmark_manager_2/README.md

 * View links: `/links`.
 * Create new links: `/links/new`.
 Multiple tags should be comma-separated, 'just, like, this'.
-* Filter links by their tagsL `/tags/:name-of-tag`.
+* Filter links by their tags: `/tags/:name-of-tag`.
-* Sign up at `/signup` (again, there is no reason to do this and your password will not be encrypted).
+* Sign up: `/signup` (again, there is no reason to do this and your password will not be encrypted).

 ### Option 2: Deploy locally
 Ruby Code: